ruchitaa-tce2k19/Iris-flower-classification/README.md

 # Iris-flower-classification
-Finding the types of Iris flowers using data analysis using three different algorithms.
+Finding the types of Iris flowers using data analysis using three different Machine Learning Algorithms.